 There are several categories of static UPS systems available.
 Broadly speaking, UPS Modules fall within one of three operational design architectures, namely off-line, line interactive and on-line.

-However, irrespective of their individual design criteria certain features are common to all forms of static UPS systems i.e. they all contain batteries which store energy when the mains supply is available, and a means of converting the battery charge into an alternating current (ac) supply in times of mains failure.
+However, irrespective of their individual design criteria certain features are common to all forms of static UPS systems.
+For example, they all contain batteries which store energy when the mains supply is available.
+Converting the battery charge into an alternating current (ac) supply in times of mains failure.
 All systems must therefore include a battery charger and a power inverter circuit.

 A typical Uninterruptible Power Supply (UPS) system will contain sufficient battery capacity to support its fully rated output load for 5 to 15 minutes.
-However, in most cases this can be extended by adding further battery cabinets or selecting batteries of a higher capacity.
-The battery backup time is often referred to as the autonomy time.
+Extend this by adding further battery cabinets, or selecting batteries of a higher capacity.
+The battery backup time is autonomy time.

 Virtually all systems contain a ‘bypass’ system which, in conjunction with some form of output switching circuit, provides a means of connecting the critical load directly to the mains supply.
-In most cases the output switching circuit is implemented using solid-state switching devices.
+The output switching circuit is implemented using solid-state switching devices.
 The rules governing the static switch control depend on the UPS operating mode.

 This type of UPS covers a range of hybrid devices that attempt to offer a higher level of performance than conventional off-line designs by adding voltage regulation features in the bypass line.
 The two most popular types of system in this category employ either a buck/boost transformer or a ferroresonant transformer.